rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 * [IBM API Connect] ([IBM API Connect Knowledge Center] & [IBM API Connect developerWorks])
 * [IBM Secure Gateway Service]

-# Scenario one: Virtual shopping list
+# Scenario one: GET /customerHistory API

+Generate code and use this API to retrive a customer's purchase history.

 1. Sign up for an [IBM ID] if you don't have one already.
 This is required for the next step.